 In general, ponies have a short neck and short, thick head with a broad forehead.
 They also have smaller ears than horses.
 By contrast, horses display a long neck and head with large ears and wide nostrils.

 Due to their origins in cold, harsh climates, ponies tend to have a coarser and thicker coat, mane, and tail than horses.
 Their coat is thicker in the wintertime and only sheds briefly in the summer.
 These hardy equines also have tougher hooves than horses.

 On the other hand, horses typically have finer hair and a softer mane and tail.
 Breeds originating in warm regions, in particular, tend to have thin coats.
 Draft breeds may have thicker coats.

-Ponies are very strong and call pull or carry a heavier load relative to their size compared to horses.
+Ponies are very strong and can pull or carry a heavier load relative to their size compared to horses.
 They can even sometimes pull as much weight as a large draft horse.

 Other Differences Between Ponies and Horses

 The majority of ponies are easy keepers, which means that they do not need to be fed much and gain weight easily.
 In fact, ponies sometimes suffer from health problems due to obesity.
 Although some horses are also easy keepers, others struggle to gain weight.